Hero temporary exhibitions Hero temporary exhibitions

 Cecilia Barreto Aguilar, Is never enough 25, 2016, Saenger Gallery collection.

-Flashes of the collection: Soccer World Cup Mexico, 1986
+Collection Highlights: Soccer World Cup Mexico, 1986

 In order to highlight events that are part of our national and international history, the Bank of Mexico issued in 1986 a series of commemorative coins alluding to the XIII Soccer World Championship, held in our country.